mottaquikarim/dev/blog/content/posts/is-json-decoder-broken-in-golang.md

 ---

-To interpre the table below, consider the follow approach:
+To interpret the table below, consider the follow approach:

 **1**: from [**stream.go#L103**](https://golang.org/src/encoding/json/stream.go#L103), determine the state transition function (the transition function corresponds to **now** under the **step** col).